tetracorp/tetracorp.github.io/_posts/2022-05-10-intro-amiga-ghidra.md

 At this point, it becomes very useful to learn 68k Assembly language, if you aren't already familiar with it.
-Learning 68k is too big a topic to cover in this article, but there are numerous tutorials ande guides.
+Learning 68k is too big a topic to cover in this article, but there are numerous tutorials and guides.
 I recommend [MarkyJester's 68k Tutorial](https://mrjester.hapisan.com/04_MC68/).
 You can use a program like Easy68k (Windows) to play around with 68k to get an intuitive sense of how 68k instructions work.